Global stocks rise, dollar mixed after recent U.S. data

 Home sales dropped 5.1 percent to an annual rate of 4.62 million units, the lowest level since July 2012, the trade group said.
 Economists polled by Reuters had expected sales to fall to a 4.68 million pace last month.

-A measure of global equity activity, MSCI's all-country world index, rose 0.29 percent as major equity indexes in Europe and Latin America rose.
+A measure of global equity activity, MSCI's all-country world index .MIWD00000PUS, rose 0.29 percent as major equity indexes in Europe and Latin America rose.

 But Wall Street retreated slightly in late trade on options-related expirations.
 The S&P 500 also faced resistance as it flirts with its record high, and fears of an economic soft patch kept stocks in check.

-Note: (This version of the story was corrected to remove reference Nasdaq closed higher in paragraph five.)